urunna-anyanwu/Comparing-Open-Access-Museum-Collections-The-Met-vs.-the-Art-Institute-of-Chicago/README.md

 **Metropolitan Museum of Art:** https://github.com/metmuseum/openaccess

 # File Details
-**[INSERT EDA FILE HERE]:** Python file containing EDA report.
+**FinalArtMuseumEDA:** Python file containing EDA report.
-**[INSERT SQL FILE HERE]:** SQL file containing queries along with documentation that were relevant to EDA.
+**SQL_Documentation:** SQL file containing queries along with documentation that were relevant to EDA.

 # GenAI Usage
 **GenAI was primarily used for troubleshooting complex portions of code in the python and SQL files.
-For example, Urunna queried AI for aid in consolidating the datasets, and Rukan queried AI for aid in running the Logistic Regressions.
+For example, Urunna queried AI for aid in consolidating the datasets, and Rukan (@rukanp) queried AI for aid in running the Logistic Regressions.
 Otherwise, the project was largely completed via use of lecture materials, the Internet (e.g StackOverflow), and each other.**